Bellfalasch/frontend-forum/slides.md

 # Tech debt

 Hopefully more teams will rise out of the tech-debt ashes, either by upgrades or building new things.
-More will enjoy the benefits of `builders-core`
+More will enjoy the benefits of the modern `builders-core`

 ---
 transition: slide-up